 The perfect protein powder would be 100% protein, but it would taste terrible.

 Instead, I score nutrition based on the following formula, which is simply based on the percentage of calories that come from protein:

 If a product has over 80% of its calories coming from protein, it will get a perfect score.

 Let’s take a look at Vega Sport’s nutrition label:

-Based on the formula, it scores a perfect 25, which only a few other vegan protein powders do.
+Based on the formula, it scores a near perfect 22, which only a few other vegan protein powders do.